NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Training Dataset Creation

-\subsection{Training Dataset Creation}
+\section{Training Dataset Creation}

 To train an audio-text model for bioacoustics, we compile a diverse dataset of text-audio pairs (Table~\ref{table:training_datasets}).
-The data is collected through a combination of prompting on existing audio datasets, creating new LLM-generated text labels, and mixing new, procedurally-augmented audio data.
-The data is comprised of bioacoustic audio, general audio, speech, and music datasets.
-Figure~\ref{fig:examples} shows some examples of instances used for training \method.
+The data is collected through a combination of prompting on existing audio datasets, generating new LLM-generated text labels, and mixing new, procedurally augmented audio data.
+The dataset is comprised of bioacoustic recordings, general audio, speech, and music datasets.
+Figure~\ref{fig:examples} shows examples of training instances used for \method.
+We plot the distribution of the training samples in Figure \ref{fig:training_data} in the Appendix.

-\subsubsection{Bioacoustic Data}
+\subsection{Bioacoustic Data}

-\textbf{Species Classification}: We curate existing large-scale bioacoustic archives into a common format.
-We curate Xeno-Canto \citep{xenocanto}, iNaturalist \citep{inaturalistSite}, Animal Sound Archive \citep{AnimalSoundArchiveAccess}, and Watkins (all-cuts, \cite{sayigh2016watkins}) into a common format.
-Specifically, we handle differences in common name and scientific name across datasets by joining all datasets to the GBIF taxonomy backbone \citep{gbif_taxonomy_backbone}.
-We then prompt the model to predict either the scientific or common name of the focal species, or the scientific or common names of all species in the recording.
-This requires the model to generate the common name or scientific name of the species directly.
-In many cases, we may know an animal vocalization is one of a subset of species—for example, based on location.
-To allow for this, we also generate prompts with a set of options injected into the question.
-The options may be sampled randomly from other species, or they may be “hard negative” species from the same genus, family, or order.
+\textbf{Species Classification}: We standardize large-scale bioacoustic archives into a common format, processing datasets such as Xeno-canto \citep{xenocanto}, iNaturalist \citep{inaturalistSite}, Animal Sound Archive \citep{AnimalSoundArchiveAccess}, and Watkins (all-cuts, \cite{sayigh2016watkins}).
+Differences in species naming conventions across datasets are reconciled using the GBIF taxonomy backbone \citep{gbif_taxonomy_backbone}.
+We prompt the model to predict the scientific name, common name, or ``taxonomic name'' of the focal species or all species present in a recording.
+Taxonomic names are written as ``phylum class order family genus species'' and are inspired by BioCLIP \citep{stevens2024bioclip}, which found that flattening the hierarchy into a text name improved generalization to unseen species in computer vision.
+In many real-world applications, an animal vocalization is known to belong to a subset of species---for example, based on geographic location.
+To model this, we generate prompts that present the model with a set of candidate species as possible answers.
+For 30\% of prompts, we sample ``random'' negatives by selecting from all common names or scientific names in our dataset.
+In the remaining prompts, we introduce ``hard'' negatives by selecting species that share a common ancestor at the family, order, or phylum level.
+The number of negative samples is randomly selected, up to a maximum of 35.

+Unlike traditional bioacoustic models that predict based on audio alone, the text-audio formulation enables classification conditioned on additional context.
+We train the model to classify species while conditioned on recording metadata and field notes.
+We follow the same setup as above, but inject the time of the recording, the location, and the free-text notes of the recordist into the prompt.
+This data is added wherever available for Xeno-canto, with time, location, or field note components randomly dropped a percentage of the time.

+To avoid data leakage, we exclude a set of held-out species and the cbi and Watkins data used in \newbeans.